 For example, one of my clients has his personal view on CRM.
 He needs only to keep track of contacts and stable interaction.
 Other functions have no importance to him because he’s not planning to use them at all.
 However, developers of CRM systems will do their best to persuade you, that the wider the set of functions is, the better and more functional it becomes.
 In reality, the choice of a CRM fully depends on your needs and plans for your business development.

 So, if you’re an owner of a small enterprise, your CRM system may include only such options as calls, emails, and clients’ databases.
 A beauty salon, for instance, will need one more option in addition to the basic ones – frequency of visits of each of the clients and their overall expenses.
 That’s important for productive interaction.

 Our personal definition of a CRM system sounds like this:

 A CRM system is any type of software that helps you to successfully control the work with your clients, regulate and plan it.

 In middle-sized and small businesses, the most important issue is not to lose a client.
-It doesn’t actually matter on what level will the interaction be: Christmas and New Year greetings, birthday wishes or regular discounts through emails.
-Anything you do on a regular basis will help you control the amount of customers and their behavior thus making your relationship stable.
+It doesn’t actually matter on what level will the interaction be: Christmas and New Year greetings, birthday wishes, or regular discounts through emails.
+Anything you do on a regular basis will help you control the number of customers and their behavior thus making your relationship stable.
 Attract your customers’ attention and you’ll be paid back for your work.
-Any customer will be attracted by polite conversations, properly answered calls and requests through emails and more.
+Any customer will be attracted by polite conversations, properly answered calls and requests through emails, and more.

 Who Needs CRM Systems?

-Well, if the work of your business is based only on incoming calls and leads (requests) from new clients and if it’s important for you to widen your customers database, you’ll need a properly working CRM system.
-This will help you control the amount of your clients and their behavior.
+Well, if the work of your business is based only on incoming calls and leads (requests) from new clients and if it’s important for you to widen your customers’ database, you’ll need a properly working CRM system.
+This will help you control the number of your clients and their behavior.